-This mower is equipped with ROPS from the factory.
-It is vital that the rules below are adhered to.
+This mower is not equipped with ROPS from the factory.
+If ROPS are added as an option, it is vital that the rules below are adhered to.
 ROPS, when used correctly, dramatically decrease the fatality rate in roll-over instances.

 - 2.79 Periodically ensure the bolts that attach the ROPS to the mower are securely fastened. - 2.80 Always operate the mower with the ROPS secured in the upright position. - 2.81 If the surrounding environment (e.g. low-lying limbs, signage, etc.) makes it impossible to mow with the ROPS upright, lower the ROPS at the hinge point, mow the area, then immediately secure the ROPS upright. - 2.82 Upright ROPS are taller than then operators head.
 Be aware of this and your surrounding environment, as referenced above.
-The mower and operator may clear low lying items, but the ROPS may not. - 2.83 Always wear the provided seat belt when ROPS are utilized.
+The mower and operator may clear low lying items, but the ROPS may not.

+- 2.83 Always wear the provided seat belt when ROPS are utilized.
 Failure to use the seat belt severely handicaps the safety benefits of the ROPS. - 2.84 In the event of a roll-over, replace the ROPS before resuming use of the mower.

-SECTION 3: MOWER OPERATION
+\triangle SECTION 3: MOWER OPERATION \triangle